The woman accused of killing pro cyclist Mo Wilson tracked her on a fitness app, prosecutors say

 AUSTIN, Texas — (AP) — The murder trial of a woman accused of gunning down rising pro cyclist Anna Moriah Wilson and fleeing the country began Wednesday with Texas prosecutors telling jurors they would hear Wilson's final screams and the shots that killed her.

 Kaitlin Armstrong, 35, has pleaded not guilty to murder and faces up to 99 years in prison in the May 2022 slaying of Wilson, a competitive gravel and mountain bike racer.
-Wilson had been shot several times when she was found at a friend's home before a race that she was among the favorites to win.
+Wilson had been shot in the head and chest when she was found at a friend's home before a race that she was among the favorites to win.

 “The last thing Mo did on this earth was scream in terror," Travis County prosecutor Rickey Jones told jurors in opening statements.